adsabs/WIESP/2026/shared_task.md

 - `Image Caption` are English language text.
 - `UUID`, `Image ID`, `Paper DOI`, `Paper Title` are metadata.

-A more complete descriptions of the features can be found [here](https://ui.adsabs.harvard.edu/WIESP/2026/shared_task_labels).

 #### Kaggle Dataset
 ```